daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to listen to alt texts included in embedded audio, and must be able to disable or skip them if supported by the publication.
+#### The user must be able to listen to alt texts included in embedded audio, and must be able to disable or skip them if supported by the publication

 If image descriptions are included in the embedded audio as alt texts, the reading system must allow users to hear them as part of the